Mohammad Amir: Early and personal life

 Amir was born on 13 April 1992 in Changa Bangial, Gujar Khan, Punjab, Pakistan into a Punjabi family.
 The second youngest of seven children, consisting of six sons and a daughter, his father Raja Mohammad Fayyaz served in the Pakistan Army before taking a government job as a watchman in a school.

 Growing up, his idol was Wasim Akram, claiming, "Wasim Akram is my favourite bowler, he's my idol.
 When I used to watch him on TV, I would try to see what exactly he was doing with the ball.
 Then I would go outside and imitate his actions and bowling."

 In 2003, at the age of 11, Amir was spotted at a local tournament and was invited to join the sports academy set up by Asif Bajwa, who was the chairman of Bajwa Cricket Academy, in Rawalpindi.

 After joining the national team, Amir moved to Lahore with his family to be closer to top-flight cricket facilities.

 Amir married British citizen and lawyer Narjis Amir in September 2016.
 Together they have three daughters, Minsa Amir (b.
 2017), Zoya Amir (b.
 2020) and Ayra Amir (b.
 2022).
+Amir was reported to have acquired a British citizenship in May 2026.